Kansas City, Missouri: College athletics

-Rugby

-Kansas City is represented on the rugby pitch by the Kansas City Blues RFC, a former member of the Rugby Super League and a Division 1 club.
-The team works closely with Sporting Kansas City and splits home-games between Sporting's training pitch and Rockhurst University's stadium.

 Former teams

 Kansas City briefly had four short-term major league baseball teams between 1884 and 1915: the Kansas City Unions of the short-lived Union Association in 1884, the Kansas City Cowboys in the National League in 1886, a team of the same name in the then-major league American Association in 1888 and 1889, and the Kansas City Packers in the Federal League in 1914 and 1915.
 The Kansas City Monarchs of the now-defunct Negro National and Negro American Leagues represented Kansas City from 1920 through 1955.
 The city also had a number of minor league baseball teams between 1885 and 1955.
 After the Kansas City Cowboys began play in the 1885 Western League, from 1903 through 1954, the Kansas City Blues played in the high-level American Association minor league.
 In 1955, Kansas City became a major league city when the Philadelphia Athletics baseball franchise relocated to the city in 1955.
 Following the 1967 season, the team relocated to Oakland, California.

-Kansas City was represented in the National Basketball Association by the Kansas City Kings (called the Kansas City-Omaha Kings from 1972 to 1975), when the former Cincinnati Royals moved to the Midwest in 1972.
+Kansas City was represented in the National Basketball Association by the Kansas City Kings (called the Kansas City–Omaha Kings from 1972 to 1975), when the former Cincinnati Royals moved to the Midwest in 1972.
 The team left for Sacramento in 1985.

 In 1974, the National Hockey League placed an expansion team in Kansas City called the Kansas City Scouts.
 The team moved to Denver in 1976, then to New Jersey in 1982 where they have remained ever since as the New Jersey Devils.